H256/gekko-quasar-ui/README.md

-# Gekko - Quasar UI Edition
+# Gordon-UI for Gekko trading bot

 This is my personal try to port the original Gekko UI to the Quasar Framework.
 It's based off the original code from the [Gekko trading bot](https://gekko.wizb.it/) UI.